Performance Requirements

 Performance Evaluation

-If the building’s current site EUI is higher than the target, the building is not in compliance with that year’s performance requirement.
+If the building’s current site EUI (the way we measure energy efficiency) is higher than the target, the building is not in compliance with that year’s energy efficiency target.
+See Section 8 of the Technical Guidance for more information on this process.

 We will notify building owners of compliance status by an email from EnergizeDenver@denvergov.org.
 If we do not have an email on file, we will mail a physical letter to the building’s main address.